MinhAnh99/MinhAnh99/README.md

 </a>

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***
-I'm a fresher Data Analyst.
-I'm interested in learning new things and discovering the deeply stories behind data.
+I'm a data learner and enthusiast who is greatly interested in the statistical analysis of data with a good foundation gained from practical projects using SQL Python, Power BI - among other tools, I'm looking for new opportunities to apply my skills and discover meaningful stories behind data.

 ## Technical tools
 - Data Analysis: SQL, Python (NumPy, Pandas, Seaborn, Matplotlib)